 The current semiconductor and chip crisis is having a serious impact on industrial companies worldwide.
-Due to their high dependence on Asian and American suppliers and value chains, the economy of Bavaria, Germany and Europe is facing great challenges.
+Due to their high dependence on Asian and American suppliers and value chains, the economies of Bavaria, Germany and Europe are facing major challenges.
 The Bavarian economy in particular (automotive, medical technology, IT) is heavily dependent on microelectronic components.

-In the process from the idea to the finished chip, chip design takes on a central role, as it translates the requirements into functionalities and thus shapes the ultimate product innovations.
+Chip design plays a central role in the process from the idea to the finished chip, as it translates the requirements into functionalities and thus shapes the final product innovations.

-The Bavarian Chip-Design-Centre (BCDC) will be based on the following four pillars:
+The Bavarian Chip Design Center (BCDC) is based on the following three pillars:

-Chip development: Expansion of design competence, including the creation of an ecosystem IP portfolio (including RISC-V).
+IC - Design Ecosystem: expansion of design expertise including the creation of an ecosystem IP portfolio (including RISC-V).

-Chip production: Facilitating access for Bavarian companies to their own integrated circuits (ICs) and building up the competences for transferring production to semiconductor manufacturers, also for smaller volumes.
+IC - Supply Chain: Facilitating access for Bavarian companies to their own integrated circuits (ICs) and building up expertise in transferring production to semiconductor manufacturers, including for smaller volumes.

-The BCDC ensures a bundled approach to meet these challenges and thus make a significant contribution to strengthening the Bavarian economy.
+The BCDC ensures a bundled approach in order to overcome these challenges and thus make a significant contribution to strengthening the Bavarian economy.

-Three Fraunhofer Institutes are working together for this:
+Three Fraunhofer Institutes are working together to achieve this:

 - Fraunhofer Institute for Applied and Integrated Security